starship/starship/docs/pt-BR/config/README.md

 ## Rust

-Por padrão o módulo `rust` vai exibir a versão atual instalada do [Rust](https://www.rust-lang.org/).
-O módulo vai exibir se algumas das condições a seguir for atendida:
+By default the `rust` module shows the currently installed version of [Rust](https://www.rust-lang.org/).
+O módulo será mostrado se alguma das seguintes condições for atendida:

-- O diretório atual contem um arquivo `Cargo.toml`
+- The current directory contains a `Cargo.toml` file
-- O diretório atual tenha um arquivo com a extensão `.rs`
+- The current directory contains a file with the `.rs` extension

 ### Opções